 The Church of Christ in Jos has a large number of state employees among their membership, including the Governor of Bauchi State, Jonah Jang.
 Church leaders consider that a strong motive for the attack.

-Boko Haram has been targeting Christians since Christmas.
+an extremist group that is located primarily in Northern Nigeria has been targeting Christians since Christmas.
 Sunday’s bombing is the latest in a series of attacks on churches, sparking a riot by Christian youths with reports that at least two Muslims were killed in the violence.
 A row of Muslim-owned shops were also burned.

 Nigeria is ranked No. 13 on the 2012 Open Doors World Watch List of 50 countries which are the worst persecutors of Christians.
 According to World Watch List, Nigeria had at least 300 martyrs in 2011, although the actual number could be doubled or tripled.
 That number is the most in any country, with the possible exception of North Korea which could have had more but information is hard to obtain due to the isolation of the communist state.